-Life can be summed up in the seasonal world of nature.
+Art is a lifelong journey that can be summed up in the seasonal world of nature.
 Sadness to joy, death to rebirth, destruction to renewal is the experience of living, in nature and in humans.
 The dark cold of winter gives way to the sunrise of spring, to a new day, new life and the healing power of art.
-Nature is our reminder that spring always comes.
+Nature is our reminder that life is an ever changing journey where spring always comes.
 Nature is the focus of my art.

 Art has the power to heal.
 Art can inspire peace, restore hope, deflect fear.
 Art can turn sadness into joy.
 Inspired by the research of others, I sought to also show through my own research, that art is a tool for healing.
 It was encouraging to see the beauty of the effects art had on patients, nurses, doctors and other staff of a cardiac care unit in the Art to Heart Project at Vanderbilt University Medical Center.
 Art can positively impact the healthcare environment.
 Artists can see their work make a difference in the lives of people who are hurting.
 As more visual art becomes a part of healthcare, more lives will be touched by the healing power of art.